-The 1958 drowning of two teenagers on the Riverton bar was the catalyst for the formation of the Taremea Bay Rescue Unit, complete with a secondhand clinker-built wooden boat and an equally secondhand outboard motor.
-Later the name was changed to Riverton Volunteer Lifeboat Institute and in 1979, upon joining Coastguard, we became Riverton Coast Guard Incorporated.
+The 1958 drowning of two teenagers on the Riverton bar was the catalyst for the formation of the Taremea Bay Rescue Unit, complete with a second-hand 16ft clinker-built wooden boat and an outboard motor.

 Our volunteer team is 18 strong and go about their duties with a dedication and intensity that does them great credit.
 They train regularly so that they are always prepared for any emergency situation that they are required to deal with.

 Click on the map and choose from the list below (full NZ location map pdf here).